 How to Remove Lipstick From Clothes

 The same reason lipstick looks good and stays put on lips also makes it hard to remove from clothing.
 Lipstick lasts throughout the day because of the oil, pigments and chemicals in it.
-These also make it difficult to remove from fabric.
+These also make it difficult to remove from fabric when placed in the washing machine without first taking a few important steps.
 Fortunately, these lipstick stain removal tips can help you get started.

 Step 1: Check Your Clothing's Care Tag